 - 4. The event outputs are just switches.
 You must provide power from an external source. - 5.
-A 1/2-inch conduit hole is provided on the left side of the upper compartment to route your wires through.
+A 1/2-inch conduit hole is provided to route your wires through.
 Use the appropriate wire/cable management fittings.

 Operations Page

 The Operations Page provides access to menus for control tuning (PID) and controller alarms.
 TestEquity has configured the security to require a password for access to all parameters in the Operations Page.
 You must call TestEquity at 877-512-3457 or 805-480-0638 to obtain the password.